PietDol/FI-CBF/README.md

-# FI-CBF
+# Confidence-Adaptive Lipschitz-Managed Control Barrier Functions (CALM-CBFs)
-Git repository for feedback-integrated Control Barrier Functions (FI-CBF).
+Git repository for Confidence-Adaptive Lipschitz-Managed Control Barrier Functions (CALM-CBFs).

+**Text below is outdated!**
 ## Code structure

 This section outlines the structure of the simulation code.
 The system is divided into two main components: the **Environment Manager** and the **Robot**.